Jerusalem and Antioch, 40s CE

 Did he not say, "First they must hear"?

-Jesus' friends in Antioch - Manaen, Lucius, Niger, Barnabas and Saul - search for guidance in the scroll of the prophet Isaiah.
-How the cut-off stump of David's family would sprout again and its root would bear fruit.
+Jesus' friends in Antioch look it up in the scroll of the prophet Isaiah.
+How the cut-off stump of David's family would sprout again and its root would bear fruit again.
 How the anointed one would stand as a banner under which all nations would gather.
-How the Spirit of the Lord would rest on the anointed one.
+How the Spirit of the Lord would rest on that anointed one.
 And how the wolf and the lamb would lie down together on God's Holy Mountain.
 They read that his deeds must be made known among the nations.
 The gospel is no longer about another king for Israel alone, it is about another emperor, a supreme king.

 Filled with the Holy Spirit, they lay their hands on Barnabas and Saul.
-The next day these two leave.
-First for Cyprus, then for Galatia, and then to the West.
-To the wolves.
+The next day they leave.
+First Cyprus, then Galatia, and then to the West.

-The oldest text in the New Testament was written about five or six years later, addressed to the brand-new followers of Jesus in the city of Thessalonica, written by a concerned Paul, together with Silvanus and Timothy.
+The oldest text in the New Testament is addressed some five or six years later to the brand-new followers of Jesus in the city of Thessalonica, written by a concerned Paul, together with Silvanus and Timothy.

 Silvanus is also a man with a double or triple identity.
-He had come to Antioch on behalf of Jesus' followers in Jerusalem to build bridges between the Aramaic world and the Greco-Roman world.
+He had come to Antioch on behalf of Jesus' followers in Jerusalem to build a bridge between the Aramaic world and the Greco-Roman world.
 In Aramaic he is called Silas, in Greek he is called Silvanus, although that is a Roman name.
-Paul and Silvanus revisited the churches in Galatia and brought back the teenager Timothy, also the son of a Jewish mother and a Greek man.
+Paul and Silvanus revisited the churches in Galatia and took the teenager Timothy with them, who was also the son of a Jewish mother and a Greek man.
 They crossed over to Europe and brought the gospel to the Roman colony of Philippi.
-As so often, the message caused upheaval and tension: it challenged the power of the elite and the separation between Jews and non-Jews in the city.
-People who were touched by the message of Jesus' love behaved in ways that crossed boundaries, which was not appreciated by everyone.
-The message that there would be a conflict between the temple and the empire, in which Jesus would bring his followers safely to God, was both political and sectarian.

-The market of Athens, the cultural capital of Greece (by then overshadowed by commercial Corinth).© Balage Balogh, Archaeology Illustrated.
+The market of Athens, the cultural capital of Greece (now overshadowed by commercial Corinth). © Balage Balogh, Archaeology Illustrated.

-As soon as Timothy returns and can reassure them reasonably well, they write this letter, probably already from Corinth.
-It is to be read aloud in the church, and everyone must hear it as if Paul, Silvanus, and Timothy were present in person.
-It is a letter in which faith, hope, love, and the hope of union with Jesus in God's heavenly kingdom are central.
+As soon as Timothy returns and is able to reassure them, they write this letter, probably from Corinth.
+It is to be read aloud in the congregation, so that everyone can hear it as if Paul, Silvanus, and Timothy were present in person.
+It is a letter that focuses on faith, hope, love, and the hope of union with Jesus in God's heavenly kingdom.
 In the letter, they record their memories in order to protect their reputation and, with it, the reputation of their message.
 They ask their friends to support each other and their new leaders and to know that they are part of a worldwide movement.

 The Second Letter to the Thessalonians

 The second letter seems to have been written as a correction to the first.
 Apparently, the message of faith, hope, and love in anticipation of the Second Coming is not good for everyone.
 Some sit back and forget their own responsibility.
-They are happy for the rest to take care of them.
-Why work or save when Jesus is coming soon to take you to the heavenly kingdom?
+They are fine with the rest taking care of them.
+Why work or save when Jesus will soon come to take you to the heavenly kingdom?
 They chase every rumor and retreat into pious selfishness, waiting for the end.
-The letter warns them: "Do not lose your minds and panic!"
+The letter warns them: "Don't immediately lose your mind and panic!"

 The letter is so different in tone and in its perception of the end times that many theologians believe it cannot have been written by Paul himself.
 They assume that the letter is a somewhat later correction to the message of 1 Thessalonians.
 On the other hand, the letter cannot be too late.
-It is precisely in this letter that the horrific plans of Caligula still overshadow the young church:
+It is precisely in this letter that it becomes clear how strongly Caligula's horrific plans still overshadow the young church:

 [The 'day of the Lord' will only come when] the lawless abomination is revealed, the son of destruction.
 He is the one who will set himself up against and above everything that is called divine or is so revered.
-He will sit in the temple of God and present himself as if he were God.
+He will take his seat in the temple of God and present himself as if he were God.

-A few years later, the moment seems to have arrived.
+A handful of years later, the time seems to have come.
 The Roman emperor Caligula demands that the Jews worship a statue of him as God in the temple in Jerusalem.
 The people beg the Syrian governor in Antioch not to do so.
 The harvest is rotting in the fertile fields of Galilee.
 Jesus' followers gather in prayer: Maranatha.
-Then comes the news that the emperor has been assassinated and that the statue will not be erected.
+And then comes the news that the emperor has been assassinated and that the statue will not be erected.
 Joy, but also confusion: Will Jesus not return?
 Have they misunderstood God's plan?
-Jesus' followers search for answers in the Jewish Bible.
-In the prophet Isaiah, they read that first the gospel must be brought to all nations.
-The Second Coming is becoming even more important!
-The Lord is not coming only for the Jews in Israel, but for his children (Jews and non-Jews) among all nations.
-Jesus' followers in the Syrian capital of Antioch send Barnabas and Paul as emissaries to the cities around the Mediterranean, where their controversial preaching, accompanied by "power and the Holy Spirit," convinces some people and enrages others.
+Jesus' followers look it up in the Jewish Bible.
+They read it in the prophet Isaiah: first, the gospel must be brought to all nations.
+The Second Coming becomes even more important!
+The Lord is coming not only for the Jews in Israel, but for his children (Jews and non-Jews) among all nations.
+Jesus' followers in the Syrian capital of Antioch send Barnabas and Paul as emissaries to the cities around the Mediterranean, where their controversial preaching, accompanied by "power and the Holy Spirit," convinces some people and angers others.

 - The oldest piece of the New Testament was written in the late 40s: the First Letter to the Thessalonians.
-We are immediately in the middle of the action.
+We are immediately thrown into the thick of the action.
 After the necessary commotion in the cities of Philippi and Thessalonica in the late 40s, Paul, Silas, and Timothy arrive in the large Greek port city of Corinth.
 They send a letter full of faith, hope, and love back to the church in Thessalonica: Hold on, the Lord is coming soon.

-- II Thessalonians can be seen as a correction to the first letter, which was misunderstood by some: expecting the Lord does not mean that you have nothing to do now!
+- II Thessalonians can be seen as a correction to the first letter, which was misunderstood by some: waiting for the Lord does not mean that you have nothing to do now!

 The sanctuary on the temple square in Jerusalem. © Balage Balogh, Archaeology Illustrated.

-A bit of background information: Pseudepigraphical letters of Paul?
+A bit of background information: Pseudepigraphical letters from Paul?

 Pseudonymous letters are letters written under a false name; pseudepigraphical letters are letters written under a real name but falsely attributed to that person.
 Theologians view the letters in which "Paul" is named as the sender as follows:

-- Undisputed by Paul: Romans, I and II Corinthians, Galatians, Philippians, I Thessalonians, and Philemon, a total of 61 chapters out of 87.
+- Undisputedly from Paul: Romans, I and II Corinthians, Galatians, Philippians, I Thessalonians, and Philemon, a total of 61 chapters out of 87.

 - Letters from the first century attributed to Paul, written by him or his disciples: Ephesians, Colossians, and II Thessalonians, 13 chapters out of 87.

-- Pastoral letters, considered by many to be pseudepigrapha and written only at the beginning of the second century: I and II Timothy and Titus, also 13 chapters out of 87.
+- Pastoral letters, considered by many to be pseudepigraphs and written only at the beginning of the second century: I and II Timothy and Titus, also 13 chapters out of 87.

-To understand Paul's controversial life, the undisputed letters naturally take precedence, although you must still bear in mind (especially with Paul) that you are only reading one side of the story.
+To understand Paul's controversial life, the undisputed letters naturally take precedence, although you still have to bear in mind (especially with Paul) that you are only reading one side of the story.

 Unfortunately, it is quite difficult to determine where and when to place a pseudepigraphical letter.
 There are always several possibilities.
-In this book, I have chosen to give priority to the presentation in the text itself.
-If the letter claims to be from Paul, then we read it as having been written during his lifetime.
-I do, however, indicate any doubts about the authorship.
-But even a literary creation, such as a letter attributed to an apostle, is only of any quality if it actually fits into the time in which it was conceived.
+In this book, I choose to give priority to the presentation in the text itself.
+If the letter claims to be from Paul, then we also read it during his lifetime.
+I do indicate any doubts about the authorship.
+But even a literary creation, such as a letter attributed to an apostle, is only of any quality if it actually fits into the time in which it is thought to have been written.
 Early Christians accepted these letters because they fit so well into the story of Paul that these early readers thought they were actually written by Paul himself.

-The story that then emerges is surprisingly coherent.
+The story that emerges is therefore surprisingly coherent.

 Add comment